 STRA 6202 (2).
 ADVANCED STRATEGIC MANAGEMENT.
-This course follows directly from and builds on the core course Strategic Management, which focuses on issues of strategy at the business unit level.
-The advanced course will cover at least the four following topics: global strategy, technology strategy, management of the multibusiness firm, and strategic alliances and networks.
+Builds on the core course STRA 6201, which focuses on issues of strategy at the business unit level.
+Topics include global strategy, technology strategy, management of the multibusiness firm, and strategic alliances and networks.
 Additional topics may be introduced at the instructor's discretion.
-Required for the strategy and entrepreneurship concentration.
+Required course for the strategy and entrepreneurship concentration.
 Prerequisite or corequisite: STRA 6201.

 STRA 6219 (2).
 PRIVATE EQUITY AND VENTURE CAPITAL.
-This course is designed to complement the entrepreneurship classes by examining the issues associated with venture capital from the viewpoint of the venture capitalist.
-This course focuses on the strategic and organizational issues associated with the firms that provide private equity to entrepreneurial firms.
-It examines the process by which private equity firms raise money from their investors, including a discussion of the associated agency problems.
-It also examines the private equity firm's decision to invest in a new venture.
-This includes a discussion of how to evaluate the strategy of the new venture and its likelihood for success or failure.
-The course examines the process by which the private equity firm exits from its investments and examines how nonfinancial corporations can use a private-equity model to finance new business ventures.
+Complements entrepreneurship courses by examining issues associated with venture capital from the viewpoint of the venture capitalist.
+Focuses on strategic and organizational issues associated with the firms that provide private equity to entrepreneurial firms.
+Examines the process by which private equity firms raise money from their investors as well as the associated agency problems.
+Explores the private equity firm's decision to invest in a new venture, how to evaluate the strategy of the new venture, and its likelihood for success or failure.
+Also, the process by which the private equity firm exits from its investments and how nonfinancial corporations can use a private equity model to finance new business ventures.
 Prerequisite or corequisite: STRA 6201.

 STRA 6220 (2).
 STRATEGIC MERGERS AND ACQUISITIONS.
-This course focuses on the strategic and organizational issues associated with mergers and acquisitions.
-Students will examine the factors that lead to successful-and unsuccessful-mergers and acquisitions.
-Topics covered include mergers within an industry, international acquisitions, diversification, vertical integration, organizational design concepts, and the management of organizational behavior issues associated with mergers.
-The course will use a case study approach to classroom learning.
-Prerequisite: Advanced Strategic Management.
+Focuses on the strategic and organizational issues associated with mergers and acquisitions.
+Students examine the factors that lead to successful and unsuccessful mergers and acquisitions.
+Topics include mergers within an industry, international acquisitions, diversification, vertical integration, organizational design concepts, and the management of organizational behavior issues associated with mergers.
+Uses a case study approach to classroom learning.
+Prerequisite: STRA 6202.

 STRA 6222 (2).
 INTERNATIONAL CORPORATE STRATEGY.
-This course is designed to expose the student to a range of issues faced by global multibusiness firms.
-The topics may include but are not limited to 1) product diversification and the rollout of new products across regions; 2) entry and exit strategies for emerging and developed markets; 3) the development of global infrastructure (HR, IT, legal, administrative structure) to support the operating value chain; 4) the use and misuse of conflicts among regional, product, and functional interests within the firm; and 5) tools for evaluating business unit performance across diverse regions and the stages of industry and product life cycles.
-Additional possible topics to be covered are the engagement of management consultants, strategy implementation, and the nuances of management development in a global firm.
-The course is taught from the perspective of a senior executive (group level) in a multinational firm, with particular attention to the effects of decisions on mid- and lower-level managers.
+Explores a range of issues faced by global multibusiness firms from the perspective of a senior executive (group level) in a multinational firm, with a focus on the effects of decisions on mid- and lower-level managers.
+Possible topics include 1) product diversification and the rollout of new products across regions; 2) entry and exit strategies for emerging and developed markets; 3) the development of global infrastructure (HR, IT, legal, and administrative structure) to support the operating value chain; 4) the use and misuse of conflicts among regional, product, and functional interests within the firm; and 5) tools for evaluating business unit performance across diverse regions and the stages of industry and product life cycles.
+Additional possible topics include the engagement of management consultants, strategy implementation, and the nuances of management development in a global firm.
 Prerequisite: STRA 6201.

 STRA 6224 (2).
 ENTREPRENEURIAL STRATEGY.
-This class integrates a number of approaches while addressing strategic issues facing new and small businesses.
-In general, we would like to understand enduring factors that influence entrepreneurial and small business management.
-Topics include business strategy, strategies particular to entrepreneurship, market and industry analysis, and organizing to implement innovative ideas.
-The course assumes the perspective of the entrepreneur.
-Material will be a blend of cases and other readings.
+Integrates a number of approaches while addressing strategic issues facing new and small businesses, including enduring factors that influence entrepreneurial and small business management.
+Topics include business strategy, strategies particular to entrepreneurship, and market and industry analysis.
+Also, organizing to implement innovative ideas.
+Assumes the perspective of the entrepreneur.
+Uses a blend of cases and other readings.
 Prerequisite or corequisite: STRA 6201.

 STRA 6225 (2).
 STRATEGIC ALLIANCES.
-This course will focus on the planning and execution of strategic alliances, especially in high technology industries.
-Issues of partner selection, performance evaluation, and adaptation of the partnership over time will be addressed.
-Alliances between large and small firms will also be emphasized.
+Focuses on the planning and execution of strategic alliances, especially in high-technology industries.
+Addresses issues of partner selection, performance evaluation, and adaptation of the partnership over time.
+Also, alliances between large and small firms.
 Prerequisite or corequisite: STRA 6201.